 Managing Remote Classrooms

-Much of the strategies educators use in the traditional classroom are necessary for distance learning programs to be successful.
-The way they interact with students, getting to know them personally, and keeping them engaged still holds.
+Many of the strategies educators use in the traditional classroom are necessary for distance learning programs to be successful.
+How they interact with students, get to know them personally, and keep them engaged still holds.
 With remote learning, however, teachers need to adapt their style to the online tools they use.

 Here are six things educators need to think about when managing distance learning programs: